KleinerHacker/unity-ui-ex/README.md

 * `UISliderInput` - Direct Input for a Slider
 * `UIDropdownInput` - Direct Input for Dropdowns
 * `UIScrollViewInput` - Direct Input for Scroll Views

+### Audio
+* `UIButtonJingle` - Play a jingle on button click
+* `UIToggleJingle` - Play a jingle on toggle changed
+* `IOSliderJingle` - Play a jingle on slider value changed

+‼️ Please note: Audio system for UI will change in feature!